ANI

 In a worst-case scenario, Alvi could have considered invoking this article in Punjab, but he would have faced opposition from the Governor of the province, who happens to be a leader of the rival Pakistan Muslim League-Nawaz (PML-N) party.
 Overall, Alvi has the constitutional authority to explore the implementation of emergency provisions in Pakistan.
 However, such a decision cannot be taken without the approval of the powerful military establishment and without calculating long-term political consequences for the PTI.

-Get a daily dose of Iraq Sun news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+In conclusion, the violent confrontation between Imran Khan and the state authorities will intensify, creating a civil war-type situation in Pakistan.
+(ANI)Get a daily dose of Iraq Sun news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Iraq Sun.